PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 *Figure 2.
 CRISP-DM cycle.*

-Do you have time left, and want to create a dashboard that can truly help the municipality of Oosterhout to improve their youth care policy, explore the following additional resources:
+Do you have time left, and want to create a dashboard that can help the municipality of Oosterhout to improve their youth care policy, explore the following additional resources:

 - Hilverdink, P., Daamen, W., & Vink, C. (2015).
 [Children and youth support and care in the Netherlands.](http://aaof.eseng.nl/dwd/youth_support_care.pdf) Utrecht: Netherlands Youth Institute.
 - Gervink, C. M. (2018).
 [The contemporary state of youth care: Impact of the decentralization on youth care employees: How decentralization of youth care influenced how youth care employees carry out their work and how they cope with the changes in their working conditions](https://essay.utwente.nl/74908/1/Gervink_MA_BMS.pdf).
 (Master's thesis, University of Twente).